Nigerian governor elections see swing to president-elect's party

-LAGOS (Reuters) - Results in Nigeria’s governorship vote saw a swing toward president-elect Muhammadu Buhari’s All Progressives Congress (APC) party on Monday, two weeks after it made history by unseating the incumbent in a presidential poll.
+LAGOS, April 13 (Reuters) - Results in Nigeria’s governorship vote saw a swing towards president-elect Muhammadu Buhari’s All Progressives Congress (APC) party on Monday, two weeks after it made history by unseating the incumbent in a presidential poll.

 The results completed an unprecedented shift in Nigerian politics, away from the PDP which has dominated since the end of military rule in 1999.
 These elections mark the first time since independence from Britain five decades ago that a ruling party has been forced out by the ballot box.